Artistic Team & Staff - Ballet Tucson

 Associate Artistic Director & Resident Choreographer

-Chieko Imada is a native of Japan where she danced professionally as a Soloist with Inoue Ballet of Tokyo and also served as Ballet Mistress there.
-She has worked closely with many of the past and current noted figures of classical ballet, having performed in Europe, Korea, the Philippines, Australia and the South Pacific.
+Chieko Imada is a native of Japan where she danced professionally as a Soloist with Inoue Ballet of Tokyo and served as Ballet Mistress there.
+She has worked closely with many of the past and current noted figures of classical ballet, having performed in Europe, Korea, the Philippines, Australia, and the South Pacific.
 Since coming to the United States, she has been a member of Arizona Dance Theatre, Ballet Arizona, and a former Principal Dancer for Ballet Tucson.
 She also appeared regularly with Orts Theatre of Dance and Tenth St. Danceworks modern troupes in Tucson.

 Brik Middlekauff